flohoff/noteisdue/README.md

 It needs to run regularly from cron

+# Time spec format

+**noteisdue** uses perls **Date::Manip** parser.
+It understands absolute and relative timespecs as

+	next month
+	3 months
+	24 hours
+	2024-01-01

+and the like.

 # Database

 The tool currently uses a postgres database for persisting note IDs and their due timestamp: